bressler1995/Transform-to-Open-Science/CONTRIBUTING.md

-# Contributing to Our GitHub
+# Contributing to the TOPS GitHub

 The goal of this page is to provide a comprensive guide for community members to contribute to TOPS documentation, the Open Science 101 curriculum, and any other topic pertaining to TOPS and Open Science.